-Disabled Universal Credit Migration Arrangements Ruled “Unlawful”3rd May 2019
+Disabled Universal Credit Migration Arrangements Ruled “Unlawful”

 The High Court have once again dealt a damning blow to the government’s Universal Credit plans.
 Today that a judge has ruled the government’s Universal Credit migration arrangements for those who previously received the Severe Disability Premium (SDP) and, moved onto Universal Credit before 16 January 2019 as; “unlawful.”

 The Department for Work and Pensions (DWP) will have to rethink its plans to compensate disabled benefit claimants who moved to Universal Credit prior to January 16th if they were in receipt of the Severe Disability Premium (SDP).

 Under the current rules, claimants who moved onto Universal Credit before January 16th 2019 would get £80 per month in compensation.
 This is know as the SDP Gateway.
 However claimants who would be part of “managed migration”, would receive a top-up of £180 per month. £180 is the amount actually lost when claimants on Employment and Support Allowance (ESA) with the SDP, move onto Universal Credit.

 The SDP Gateway came into force on 16 January 2019 and prevents any further “severely disabled benefit claimants” from being forced to move onto Universal Credit until they are subject to a managed migration process.

 The High Court has now ruled that this provision is “unlawful”.

 Although it had not yet come into force, had it done so, over 10,000 severely disabled claimants would have been £100 a month worse off.
 A two-tier system would have been created whereby a date defined how much you got.